iexcloud/docs/source/managing-your-data/understanding-datasets.md

 ``` {seealso} [Access and Security](../administration/access-and-security.md) shows you how to create API tokens with fine-grained permissions.
 ```

-Now you know the fundamentals of Apperate dataset schemas and have been introduced to data normalization with SmartLinks and permissioning with tokens.
+Now you know the fundamentals of Apperate dataset schemas, you know how to permission with tokens, and are familiar with normalizing financial symbols with SmartLinks.

 ## What's Next